-TableEdit is a simple, clean & elegant spreadsheet application designed specifically for OS X. TableEdit features a minimalistic yet intuitive interface and has convenient features like formulae, charts and exhaustive cell styling options as well as comprehensive import & export options.
+TableEdit is a simple, clean & elegant spreadsheet application designed specifically for the Mac.
+TableEdit features a minimalistic yet intuitive interface and has convenient features like formulae, charts and exhaustive cell styling options as well as comprehensive import & export options.

-INTUITIVE UI: TableEdit has been designed from the ground up to be a simple, fast and convenient spreadsheet.
+MAC-NATIVE UI: TableEdit has been designed from the ground up to be a simple, fast and convenient spreadsheet.
 Unlike cross-platform competitors we natively support Mac technologies like autosave, document versioning, iCloud and many more.
 Navigating and selecting works just as expected in any real Mac-app, with keyboard shortcuts and modifier keys having their usual effect.
 The defining element of the interface is the toolbar which gives access to the most commonly used options as well as the 'main cell editor'.
 The main cell editor always displays cell contents unmodified by formatting options or formulae results.
 The main cell editor also provides easy access for inserting common functions like SUM.

 CELL FORMATTING: TableEdit has many options for controlling how cell content should be displayed in the table.
 You can opt for customizable date and time formats.
 Even more options are available for number display - you can control the number of digits, separator, choose scientific or currency display.
 Or you can go all the way and use the freeform "custom" representation for numbers.

 FUNCTIONS / FORMULAE: Our world class excel-compatible formula implementation has been tested on over a million formulae and works with the most complex imaginable formulae.
 In the formula-system there is support for more than hundred of the most-used excel functions.
 In many cases you can just import a Excel file and the formulae will carry over and work as expected.
 Also you can write Python scripts to define custom functions that can do anything you want.

 CHARTS / GRAPHS: TableEdit supports different charts and graphs to visualize your data.
 You can currently select from pie-charts, bar-charts and line-graphs and define colors, styles and various options.
 You can move charts freely around your document and export them directly to PDF.